hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/proxy.rst

 As projects involve increasingly high-resolution footage, the performance of the video preview can decrease drastically.
-To combat this, proxies are used to maintain a smooth editing experience without compromising visual fidelity.
+To combat this, Blender can generate proxies -- copies of the original footage stored at a lower quality and/or resolution -- to maintain a smooth editing experience without compromising visual fidelity in the end result.

-Proxies are optimized, lower-resolution, versions of original video files that are used as a substitute of the high-quality source videos to increase playback performance.
-For rendering out the final project, the original, high quality source files are used.
+The quickest way to set up proxies for videos is to simply select a :ref:`Proxy Render Size <bpy.types.SpaceSequenceEditor.proxy_render_size>` in the *View* tab (visible when the editor is in *Preview* or *Sequencer & Preview* mode).
+This will automatically enable the selected proxy resolution in all the strips and start generating the downscaled video files.

+You can use the *Proxy* tab if you want to configure proxies in more detail (or create proxies for image sequences).

 Proxy Settings
 ==============

 .. reference::

-   :Panel:     :menuselection:`Sidebar region --> Proxy & Timecode --> Proxy Settings`
+   :Panel:     :menuselection:`Sidebar region --> Proxy --> Proxy Settings`

+Contains scene-wide proxy settings.

 .. _bpy.types.SequenceEditor.proxy_storage:

 Storage
    How proxies are stored for the project.

-   :Per Strip: Proxies are stored in the directory of the input.
+   :Per Strip: Each strip can specify where to store its proxies (see below).
    :Project: All proxies are stored in one directory.

       .. _bpy.types.SequenceEditor.proxy_dir: